-We all have a carbon footprint – it’s a measure of how much carbon we put into the world.
-You can easily measure this and there’s many ways to reduce it too.
+We all have a carbon footprint – it measures how much carbon we put into the world.
+You can easily measure this, and there are many ways to reduce it.

-The main factors that contribute to a high footprint are travel, what we eat and energy use at home.
+The main factors contributing to a high footprint are travel, what we eat and energy use at home.
 See how many times a week you can make these swaps:

 And you can also look at lowering your energy use and changing to a low-carbon energy provider or tariff.
 Discover more ways to lower your footprint and what makes it higher or lower.

 Your low-carbon journey starts here:

 Using a heat pump as your primary heating source can be a great idea for many homes!
 It can offer a lot of benefits and help make your living space more comfortable.
 However, it is important to note that certain updates to the property may be necessary to ensure the heat pump operates effectively.
 These updates can include improvements to insulation, changes to radiators, or even modifications to the piping.
 With better grants and loans now available to homeowners, switching from an old boiler to an air source heat pump system has become increasingly popular as an affordable and low-carbon way to heat homes.

 To reduce your carbon footprint, it's worth considering increasing your use of renewable energy sources.
 Have you thought about installing solar panels on your roof?
 By doing so, you can harness the sun's power and store it in a battery to use when you need it.
 This could be a great way to lower your carbon emissions and save on energy costs in the long run.